It’s exciting! You’ve decided to buy a house!

 Do you need a real estate agent?

-Homes can be listed in different ways by sellers, the most common being with a real estate agent or for sale by owner.
+Homes can be listed in different ways by sellers, the most common being with a real estate agent.
 Most buyers work with a real estate agent to help find the right home and facilitate this negotiation, handle the contract deadlines and details and guide them through the entire process.
 Connect with a RE/MAX Capitol Properties agent today to interview him or her to make sure it is a good fit.
 Set the expectations for both of you up front.